thiagohrcosta/MovieApp-ML/README.md

 The main objective was to create a Python API with Flask capable of consuming other external APIs, specifically from the website [TheMovieDB](https://www.themoviedb.org/).
 With this capability, our API can consume external data, storing it in its own MySQL database running in Docker, which contains a vast amount of movie information.
 Utilizing this data, our system can generate new movie recommendations for the user using Scikit-Learn.

+Note: The recommendation system is not perfect yet, as it currently utilizes only popularity and rating data to generate recommendations.

 ## Features

 -   Users can search for and add movies to their favorites.